 In some cases, a project team can employ as many improvements as they see fit.
 But given the time and effort involved in most process changes, it makes sense to apply some criteria to make good choices between options.
 Tools like the Solution Selection Matrix allow them to list the possibilities and assess each one to make the best decisions.
 They can also use the Impact Effort Matrix to assess which solutions provide the most impact for the least cost or effort.

 Develop Maps of Processes Based on Different Solutions

-With solutions in mind to reduce issues like rework loops, waste and wait times, the team creates a new, improved map of the process, also known as a To-Be Map.
-These new maps help guide the team’s efforts toward the new process and provide a reference tool for new employees as they learn the new process.
+Solutions often reduce issues like rework loops, waste and wait times.
+That means the team has refined the process and removed or altered steps.
+Once they’ve determined the new flow, the team creates a revised map of the process which is also known as a To-Be Map.
+The new map guides the team’s efforts and provides a quick reference as well as a training tool for new employees making it easier for everyone to learn the new process.

-In order to ensure they make the right decisions, the team may employ mini-testing cycles known as PDCA or Plan Do Check Act to refine the solutions while collecting valuable stakeholder feedback.
+In order to ensure they develop the best countermeasures, the team may run mini-testing cycles known as PDCA or Plan Do Check Act to refine the solutions while collecting valuable Stakeholder feedback.
 These cycles are a great way to find out if small improvements are viable in a fast and low impact way.

 Implement the Solution(s)

 Making sure solutions are successful requires careful planning.
 The team has to consider logistics, training, documentation change management and communication plans.
 Although it often feels counterintuitive, the more time the team spends planning, the faster process participants will adapt to the new process.

 For large-scale implementations, the team can run a pilot to ensure the changes work prior to implementation—it’s a good practice to create an Implementation Plan.
 Running pilots and including others prior to making process changes is a great way to build a sense of ownership of the new process.
 Acceptance of change is equally important to the quality of the improvement.